Avast SecureLine VPN Review 2023: Is It Worth Buying?

 Although I typically enjoy download speeds of 180Mbps, I noticed a 58% decrease when I connected to Avast SecureLine local servers.
 My connection was even slower for servers further away or under heavy user load.

-However, even the slowest connections gave me fast enough speeds to watch my favorite shows in HD.
+However, even the slowest connections gave me fast enough speeds to watch my favorite shows in UHD.
 When connected to the server in Melbourne, Australia (the furthest server from my location), I had speeds of 8Mbps.
 Keep in mind, however, that this isn’t quick enough to multitask while you watch.

 Screenshot of Avast SecureLine VPN speed test results showing the speeds dropped the further away from my location